 “I showed Canadian specialists my American testing and they denied my referral,” Kent said.

-Feeling failed by the health care system, Kent began to research treatment centres in the United States where she could get help.
+Feeling failed by the health care system, Kent began to research treatment centers in the United States where she could get help.

 Kent found a facility that specializes in Lyme disease in Florida and moved there last month.
 Last week, she began intensive full-time treatment to help get her symptoms under control.